ggeorgelewis/content-help-portal/know-your-customer-kyc/kyc-user-roles-on-komgo.md

 ---

-# KYC user roles on komgo
+# KYC roles on komgo

 KYC has the following roles: